-A particular message can be defined as either queued or unqueued on the receiver side.
-While a queued message can only be read once (the read operation removes the oldest message from the queue), an unqueued message is not consumed by reading; it returns the last received value each time it is read.
-The queue size for a particular queued message is specified on a per-receiver basis.
-If a receiver queue is full and a new message arrives, the message is lost for this receiver.
+A receiving message object can be defined as either queued or unqueued.
+While a message received by a message object with the property "queued" (queued message) can only be read once (the read operation removes the oldest message from the queue), a message received from a message object with the property "unqueued" (unqueued message) can be read more than once; it returns the last received value each time it is read.

+The queue size for message objects with the property "queued" is specified per message object.
+If the queue of a receiving message object is full and a new message arrives, this message is lost.